-Tate Modern (p158). - 2 Revolving in leisurely fashion above London's panoramic cityscape in the iconic London Eye (p161). - 3 Stimulating your taste buds on a gastronomic tour of discovery at Borough Market (p162). - 4 Sipping a coffee or cocktail at Oblix (p170) in the Shard for riveting views of the city. - 5 Getting a Bard'seye view of Elizabethan theatrics at the magnificent Shakespeare's Globe (p160).
+Tate Modern (p170). - 2 Revolving in leisurely fashion above London's panoramic cityscape in the iconic London Eye (p173). - 3 Stimulating your taste buds on a gastronomic tour of discovery at Borough Market (p180). - 4 Stopping by Skylon (pl79) for riveting views of the Thames and the city. - 5 Getting a Bard's-eye view of Elizabethan theatrics as a groundling at the magnificent Shakespeare's Globe (p172).